-Our Foodbank and Community Meals programs offer food security to over 650 people each week.
+Our Foodbank and Community Meals programs offer food security to over thousands of people each week.
 Material Aid ensures children and families receive essential items to rebuild their lives in our community.

 Our support services aim to maximise a person’s physical and mental wellbeing through holistic, integrated and responsive support that includes one-on-one critical support, advocacy and referrals services within the community.